 The worst case scenario in the event of a lender collapse is your loan (and all the rest of them) will be sold to another lender and they’ll more than likely jack up the rates.
-But remember, you have total mortgage mobility now, with exit fees banned since 2011 (unless you have committed to a fixed rate home loan).
-You are free to simply find a better deal.
+But remember, you have mortgage mobility now that exit fees were banned since 2011 (unless you have committed to a fixed rate home loan).
+It might be the best time to find a better deal.

 Sure, small banks, credit unions and building societies are all regulated by APRA, when so-called alternative lenders are not.
 But alternative lenders are still subject, like all credit contracts, to a (strengthened) consumer credit code (now called the National Consumer Credit Protection Act 2009).
-The Credit and Investments Ombudsman can also rule on small lenders, while the corporate watchdog, ASIC, can get involved if there is misleading and deceptive conduct.
+The Australian Financial Complaints Authority (AFCA) can also rule on small lenders, while the corporate watchdog, ASIC, can get involved if there is misleading and deceptive conduct.